aws-solutions-library-samples/guidance-for-building-a-high-performance-numerical-weather-prediction-system-on-aws/README.md

 ### Supported AWS Regions

-This Guidance uses EC2 services with [specific instances such as `hpc6`](https://aws.amazon.com/ec2/instance-types/hpc6/) and FSx for Lustre services, which may not currently be available in all AWS Regions.
-You must launch this solution in an AWS Region where EC2 specific instance types and Fsx is available.
+This Guidance uses EC2 services with [specific instances such as `hpc6`](https://aws.amazon.com/ec2/instance-types/hpc6/) and FSx for Lustre storage services, which may not currently be available in all AWS Regions.
+You must launch this solution in an AWS Region where EC2 specific instance types and FSx is available.
 For the most current availability of AWS services by Region, refer to the [AWS
 Regional Services
 List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

-**Guidance for Numerical Weather Prediction with Weather Research and Forecasting Model on AWS** is currently supported in the following AWS Regions (based on availability of [hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/), [hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) and [hpc7g](https://aws.amazon.com/ec2/instance-types/hpc7g/) instances:
+**Guidance for Building a High-Performance Numerical Weather Prediction System on AWS** is currently supported in the following AWS Regions (based on availability of [hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/), [hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) and [hpc7g](https://aws.amazon.com/ec2/instance-types/hpc7g/) instances:

 | AWS Region     | Amazon EC2 HPC Optimized Instance type                                                                                   |